codelabspro/AutonomousGPT/README.md

 This technique is particularly useful when working with large amounts of data or when there is specific information that the AI needs to be able to access quickly.
 By pre-seeding the memory, the AI can retrieve and use this information more efficiently, saving time, API call and improving the accuracy of its responses.

-You could for example download the documentation of an API, a Github repository, etc. and ingest it into memory before running Auto-GPT.
+You could for example download the documentation of an API, a Github repository, etc. and ingest it into memory before running AutonomousGPT.

-⚠️ If you use Redis as your memory, make sure to run Auto-GPT with the WIPE_REDIS_ON_START set to False in your .env file.
+⚠️ If you use Redis as your memory, make sure to run AutonomousGPT with the WIPE_REDIS_ON_START set to False in your .env file.

-⚠️For other memory backend, we currently forcefully wipe the memory when starting Auto-GPT.
-To ingest data with those memory backend, you can call the data_ingestion.py script anytime during an Auto-GPT run.
+⚠️For other memory backend, we currently forcefully wipe the memory when starting AutonomousGPT.
+To ingest data with those memory backend, you can call the data_ingestion.py script anytime during an AutonomousGPT run.

-Memories will be available to the AI immediately as they are ingested, even if ingested while Auto-GPT is running.
+Memories will be available to the AI immediately as they are ingested, even if ingested while AutonomousGPT is running.

 In the example above, the script initializes the memory, ingests all files within the seed_data directory into memory with an overlap between chunks of 200 and a maximum length of each chunk of 4000.
 Note that you can also use the --file argument to ingest a single file into memory and that the script will only ingest files within the auto_gpt_workspace directory.